ikmb/eagleimp/README.md

 Reference files can be either in _.vcf.gz_, _.bcf_ or in our own _.qref_ format.
 A reference file must not contain data from more than one chromosome.
 So, ideally, you should have one reference file ready per chromosome.
 If you are using a _.vcf.gz_ or _.bcf_ reference file, the file must be **indexed** using either _tabix_ or _bcftools_.<br>
 **NOTE:** EagleImp requires the reference file be named after the chromosome it contains at the beginning of its filename, i.e. the **filename must start with the chromosome number** (or chromosome name in case of X and Y, although 23 and 24 is also allowed).
 A preceding "chr" is also allowed.<br>
-**NOTE:** If you use a VCF reference file, the chromosome encodings in your target and the reference must be the same.
+**NOTE:** If you use a VCF/BCF reference file, the chromosome encodings in your target and the reference must be the same.
 This is a restriction imposed by the HTSlib reader (that also applies to the original Eagle2).
 We recommend using a Qref that eliminates this restriction (see _Qref format_ below).
 We have prepared the 1000 Genomes GRCh37/hg19 release in _.qref_ format available for download at <https://hybridcomputing.ikmb.uni-kiel.de/downloads>.

 3. Finally, you need your target data in an **indexed** _.vcf(.gz)_ or _.bcf_ file.
 Again, a target file must not contain data from more than one chromosome.
 Please note the special instructions for chromosomes X and Y below if you want to impute data from these chromosomes.